Trojan Attacks on Neural Network Controllers for Robotic Systems: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated the vulnerability of neural controllers to backdoor attacks through a novel threat model applied to a differential-drive robot.
-By behaviorally cloning a classical geometric controller and integrating a lightweight parallel Trojan network, we showed how adversaries can embed stealthy triggers that activate malicious behaviours, such as immobilization or hazardous accelerations, without compromising nominal performance.
-Our simulations confirmed the Trojan's ability to remain dormant during routine operations while precisely overriding wheel velocities in targeted spatial configurations.
+We demonstrated the vulnerability of neural controllers to backdoor attacks through a novel threat model applied to a differential-drive robot.
+By behaviorally cloning a baseline controller and integrating a lightweight parallel Trojan network, we showed how adversaries can embed stealthy triggers that activate malicious behaviours, such as immobilization or hazardous accelerations, without compromising nominal performance.
+Our simulations confirmed the Trojan's ability to remain dormant during routine operations while overriding wheel velocities in targeted spatial configurations.
 These results underscore the severe risks posed by backdoor injections in neural network-based control systems.
-Future work could extend this framework to other data-driven methods, such as reinforcement learning.
-Additionally, future research could explore detection mechanisms, including anomaly monitoring of state trajectories or formal verification of neural controllers.